 Monique Potts has been involved with horses her entire life.
 Born in Erie, Colorado, her early years were spent on a small acreage where her mother, JanieJill Tointon, bred, sold, and trained horses and gave riding lessons.

-Monique has been teaching children and adults her techniques of natural horsemanship at the Diamond Double T Ranch since 2003.
+Monique has been teaching children and adults her techniques of natural horsemanship since 2003.
 "Life at the ranch has given me the opportunity to see both the rewards and the challenges of life with horses.
 I try to see that my students learn the same.
 I love animals, and think that horses, in particular, have a lot to teach us about life in general."

-In addition to teaching horsemanship, Monique is raising a son, Bryson, and daughter, Peyton.
-She is also recently engaged and planning a wedding.
+Apart from her work with horses, Monique is a mother to two great children: her son, Bryson and daughter, Peyton.
+She is also engaged and planning a wedding.